mui/material-ui/docs/packages/feedback/README.md

 1. run `yarn install` to install the dependencies
 2. run `yarn setup` to create the lambda project under the default name on AWS.
-   This will also ask you for a table name.
-If you used the above AWS command, it will be `ratings`.
+   This will also ask you for a table name for development and production.
+   If you used the above AWS command, they will be `feedback-dev` and `feedback-dev` respectively.
 3. Test the API with using the [example requests below](#testing)

 For subsequent updates, use the `npm run deploy` command.